openharmony/docs/zh-cn/application-dev/reference/apis-arkui/js-apis-arkui-observer.md

   }

   aboutToAppear() {
-    uiObserver.on('navDestinationSwitch', this.getUIContext(), callBackFunc)
+    observer.on('navDestinationSwitch', this.getUIContext(), callBackFunc)
   }

   aboutToDisappear() {
-    uiObserver.off('navDestinationSwitch', this.getUIContext(), callBackFunc)
+    observer.off('navDestinationSwitch', this.getUIContext(), callBackFunc)
   }

   build() {